 Betula papyrifera, paper birch—famous white bark that peels in thin horizontal strips revealing reddish inner bark.
 Indians used to make canoes and shelter.
 Best in Northern zones.

-Betula pendula, European weeping birch—whitish when young, becoming mostly dark with age
+Betula pendula, European weeping birch—whitish bark when young, becoming mostly dark with age

 Carpinus betulus, European hornbeam-- smooth, bluish gray; hard, muscular fluted trunk